cd-4/syft/README.md

 1) Download [Qt Creator](https://www.qt.io/product/development-tools) and install the latest version of Qt
 2) Open the `syft.pro` file in Qt Creator
 3) Build the project
+4) **Note**: You may need to specify QT_PLUGIN_PATH within Qt Creator.
+  - For me, I could fix this by looking in my Build Environment in Qt Creator, and choosing environment variables
+  - The value QTDIR should be pre-populated.
+Simply set the QT_PLUGIN_PATH to "$QTDIR/plugins" (not actually $QTDIR but the full path)

 # Startup